East Bay: Major employers

-Other major companies with headquarters in the East Bay include 10x Genomics, 24 Hour Fitness, Alibris, ANG Newspapers, Clif Bar, Clorox, Columbus Salame, Dreyer's, Ellie Mae, GE Digital, Ghirardelli Chocolate Company, Gillig Corporation, Leapfrog, Peet's Coffee, Pixar, Ross Stores and Workday.
+Other major companies with headquarters in the East Bay include 10x Genomics, 24 Hour Fitness, Alibris, ANG Newspapers, Clif Bar, Clorox, Columbus Salame, Dreyer's, Ellie Mae, GE Digital, Ghirardelli Chocolate Company, Gillig Corporation, LeapFrog, Peet's Coffee, Pixar Animation Studios, Ross Stores and Workday.
 Mervyn's headquarters were located in the East Bay until they declared bankruptcy.
 The New United Motor Manufacturing, Inc. (NUMMI) automobile manufacturing plant employed about 5,100 employees at its peak.
 Tesla, Inc. has taken over part of the NUMMI plant, which is still the only automobile manufacturing plant in California.

 Higher education

 The East Bay is served by a number of both public and private higher education institutions: